uhppoted/uhppoted-breakout/README.md

 ## Raison d'être

 Mostly curiosity?

 But .. it would be nice to have an access controller:
 - that is completely open source and customisable to the limits of your ability
-- that runs a standard embedded OS so that you can do cute and/or clever things with it
+- that runs a standard embedded RTOS so that you can do cute and/or clever things with it
-- can host something a RaspberryPi or somesuch directly on the base board so that you don't necessarily have to have an external host
+- can host something a _RaspberryPi_ or somesuch directly on the base board obviating the need for an external host

 Also, the manufacturer has stated [categorically](https://github.com/uhppoted/uhppoted/blob/main/documentation/FAQ.md#faq) that the firmware on the access controllers is not updatable by the end user.
 Which is quite reasonable but does mean that